 Let Them Play by Margot Theis Raven and Chris Ellison is an amazing book, it tells the true story of the 1955 State Champion Little League team from South Carolina.
 The story is heartbreaking and heartwarming all at once as the authors tell the readers about the realities and injustice that this team of little boys faced.
-They were the first all black all star team who were disqualified from playing in the little league world series because they hadn’t played a single game to become state champs, because all the other teams forfeited.
+They were the first all-black all-star team who were disqualified from playing in the little league world series because they hadn’t played a single game to become state champs because all the other teams forfeited.
 I dare you not to cry, I was a sobbing mess by the end.
 The book itself is too complex for really little guys, my son had no interest in the text, though he loved the pictures.
 All kids old enough though should take a look, and be prepared to answer some tough questions about why people were so mean.
-Wonderful wonderful, important book!
+A wonderful wonderful, important book!

 Alexander and the Terrible, Horrible, No Good, Very Bad Day by Judith Viorst was another childhood favorite that I have enjoyed sharing with my own son.
 This book is beautiful, even though it may take a few reads to see it’s not a story about a whining little boy so much a lesson that sometimes things do not go our way.
 Days can suck.
 It’s just the way it is.
-As a child I related to Alexander’s feelings of frustration and things being unfair.
-How often to you hear a child say “No Fair!” probably a lot.
+As a child, I related to Alexander’s feelings of frustration and things being unfair.
+How often so you hear a child say “No Fair!” probably a lot.
 This book taps into that feeling, being little is hard but just because you are mad, or your day was bad doesn’t mean you get your way.
-Great book to talk about anger and frustration with your child, and it’s funny too!
-The magic of this book is that the end isn’t happy, Alexander goes to bed still mad and that’s okay, sometimes days are bad.
+A great book to talk about anger and frustration with your child, and it’s funny too!
+The magic of this book is that the end isn’t happy, Alexander goes to bed still mad, and that’s okay, sometimes days are bad.